sschoener/sschoener.github.io/_posts/2024-12-29-overthinking-underdoing.md

 In the small, I observe fear mostly in programming: Is this worth building?
 Do I even know what I am doing?
 Is this good enough?
 Are my opinions even worth stating?
 Should I use X or Y?
 Am I right about this? etc. -- While programming is a discipline where you can get quite far with extensive thinking alone, thinking _and_ doing will get you further: Thinking can give you insight, maybe.
 Doing on the other hand will give you learning and experience, _even when you do the wrong things_.

+Fear is not rational, and a powerful tool to overcome fear is familiarity, and you get there by _doing_ and _interacting_.
+I first noticed this in abstract mathematics: before you can fully embrace a concept, problem, or idea you need to overcome the fear and distance you have to it.
+I experience this familiarity as distinctly different from practical mastery of using or applying the idea.
+This is similar to repairing your parents' printer: it's not that you know more about their printer, you are merely more familiar with technology and less afraid to try.

 Over the last two years in particular, I have become a much more fearless (or _less fearful_?) programmer, which mostly means that (I believe) I make better decisions, quicker, and focus more on what matters.
 One part here is just programmer self-esteem, and for that it was helpful to switch jobs and experience that in a completely different environment I am still very good at what I am doing.
 Another part is practicing execution; this here helped:
  * Accept more and larger reponsibilities.
  * Solve more concrete problems.
 Close doors if it helps.
 Implement plan B first.
  * Take small steps and focus on today's problems, mostly, while having a plan for the long run.
 I wrote about this in [Programming Stamina]({% post_url 2024-07-21-programming-stamina %}).

 For the next year, I hope to spend more timing painting in broad strokes: more "create a good-enough first version" and less "polish version 2.0 to be even better".
 More 80% solutions.
+More "let's just try this."

 In the large (outside of programming), I have also taken plenty of actions that required overcoming a good bit of inertia and fear:
  * I have started to more seriously learn to play an instrument, see [100 days of piano practice]({% post_url 2023-12-05-piano-practice %}).
 Yes, I am still at it and playing piano.
 It took me a long while to be comfortable with the idea of repeated failure as systematic success but it has become second nature by now.